OXID-eSales/developer_documentation/development/modules_components_themes/module/tutorials/frontend_user_forms.rst

       }
   }

-In this way into updatable fields array would be added new field - ``EXTENDUSER_ADDITIONALCONTACTINFO``.
+In this way, the new ``EXTENDUSER_ADDITIONALCONTACTINFO`` field is added to the updatable fields array.

-So after module activation new form functioning field will appear in the user form.
+So, after module activation, the  new form field appears in the user form.